The Jain-Monrad criterion for rough paths and applications to random Fourier series and non-Markovian H\"ormander theory

 \begin{example} Consider the SPDE

-for some $\alpha \in (0,1]$, $\l > 0$.
+for some $\alpha\in(0,1]$, $\l> 0$.
 The stationary solution can be written down explicitly (cf. \cite{W86}), namely

-where $K$ is the fractional heat kernel operator associated to $ -((-\Delta)^{\alpha} + \l )$ with Fourier transform given by
+where $K$ is the fractional heat kernel operator associated to $ -((-\Delta)^{\alpha} + \l)$ with Fourier transform given by

-After some calculations, one sees that the covariance $R$ of the spatial process $x \mapsto \Psi_t(x)$ for every time point $t$ is given by $ R(x,y)=K(x-y)$ where
+After some calculations, one sees that the covariance $R$ of the spatial process $x \mapsto\Psi_t(x)$ for every time point $t$ is given by $ R(x,y)=K(x-y)$ where

-With a similar calculation as in Example \ref{ex:fracOU_calc}, one can see that $K$ is convex in a neighborhood around $0$.
-It is easy to see that $\sigma^2(x) = 2(K(x) - K(0)) = O(|x|^{2\alpha - 1})$ (using, for instance, \cite[Theorem 7.3.1]{MR06}), hence we are in the situation of Example \ref{StInII} and we may conclude that
+With a similar calculation as in Example~\ref{exfracOUcalc}, one can see that $K$ is convex in a neighborhood around $0$.
+It is easy to see that $\sigma^2(x) = 2(K(x) - K(0)) = O(\llvert x\rrvert ^{2\alpha- 1})$ (using, e.g., \cite{MR06}, Theorem 7.3.1).
+Hence we are in the situation of Example~\ref{StInII}, and we may conclude that